woocommerce/woocommerce/readme.txt

 == Changelog ==

+* Fix - Settings API - allow multiselect fields to be emptied.
 * Fix - Saving an order needs to save the discount amount ex. tax like the cart.
 * Tweak - Show discounts inc. tax when showing order totals inc. tax.
 * Tweak - Use 30 days instead of year for transients to avoid bugs in memcache plugins.